jcande/blog/content/sancov.md

 To provide some context, I wanted to see how this interface was used in practice.
 I'll talk about what the compiler is doing underneath the interface as well as what a consumer receives above the interface.
 The compiler I'm using is [clang](https://clang.llvm.org/) and the consumer is the fuzzer [honggfuzz](https://honggfuzz.dev/).

-If you are familiar with fuzzing in general than feel free to jump right to [an explanation of the sanitizer coverage interface](#sanitizer-coverage-interface-overview).
+If you are familiar with fuzzing in general then feel free to jump right to [an explanation of the sanitizer coverage interface](#sanitizer-coverage-interface-overview).

 [TOC]